shivam33589/Alertness-Detection-System/README.md

 # Drowsiness Detection System

-This repository contains a **Drowsiness Detection System** built using Python, OpenCV, and a Convolutional Neural Network (CNN) model.
+This repository contains a **Alertness-Detection-System** built using Python, OpenCV, and a Convolutional Neural Network (CNN) model.
 The system monitors a person’s eyes via a webcam and detects signs of drowsiness by classifying the state of the eyes (open or closed).
 If the system identifies drowsiness based on a threshold score, it triggers an alert to help prevent accidents or hazardous situations.

 ## Table of Contents